Monmouth Executive Center

 JOHN KAYE is an attorney with extensive experience as both a general and specialized practitioner.
 Currently his emphasis is on victim law, in particular the rights of the victims of crime as well as law enforcement issues.

 In 1968 he began his law career as judicial clerk to the Assignment Judge of Monmouth County.
 The following year he joined the Freehold law firm of Krusen, Dawes & Murphy.
 In 1971 he opened his own firm, Kaye, Davison & Muñoz, which specialized in government and corporate law.
-During this time he devoted most of his practice to civil litigation.
+During this time he devoted most of his practice to civil and criminal litigation.

 In 1983, Mr. Kaye became the Prosecutor of Monmouth County and served in that position for 23 years.
 He was the chief law enforcement officer of the county with a staff of 300 and oversight over 53 separate municipal police departments.